aaronspringer/Week-9-mux-and-dmux/README.md

 ### In plain English describe the function and use of a multiplexer.

+A multiplexer allows selecting 1 input from multiple based on selector signals, and outputting that input on a shared data output line.

 ### In plain English describe the function and use of a demultiplexer.

+A demultiplexer allows for taking 1 input, and based on selector signals, outputing that data to one of many specific output lines.

 ### What other uses might these circuits have?
 (Think Shannon’s)

+A demux hooked up to a counter would act similarly to how WiFi access points circling around clients to deliver each client their packages.